 I absolutely love weatherboard houses.
 They lend themselves so well to the whole range of colours and tones for exteriors.
-Colours that look great on weatherboards, often don’t work on flat rendered walls so if you have a weatherboard home, you have a lot more choice when it comes to choosing that exterior colour.
+Colours that look great on weatherboards, often don't work on flat rendered walls so if you have a weatherboard home, you have a lot more choice when it comes to choosing that exterior colour.
 You can certainly be more confident with painting your house black if you have weatherboards.
-The reason that colour and really dark tones like black and dark grey work well is due to the natural shadow line created with the overlapping boards.
+The reason that colour and really dark tones like black and dark grey work well on weatherboards is due to the natural shadow line created with the overlapping boards.

-Laid back and relaxed, these houses have a charm that is difficult to replicate with a brick or cement rendered house.
+Laid back and relaxed, weatherboard houses have a charm that is difficult to replicate with a brick or cement rendered house.
 Popular at the moment is the use of black and white for both exteriors and interiors.
 This bold tonal variation can create a very sleek and contemporary look, however when used on weatherboards with the edges softened, you can also create a fabulous country style relaxed scheme.
 Throw in a strong modern accent colour and you are back to contemporary again – the looks are endless.
-So don’t underestimate the impact of having an exterior black.
+So don't underestimate the impact of having an exterior black.

 An important point to remember however, is that an exterior black will absorb light and heat from the infra-red rays of the sun which will make your home uncomfortably hot during the summer.

 Historically, black has been used on barns in order to heat up the interior, for example in the tobacco growing areas of Kentucky, black barns are dotted all over the landscape.
 Black paint finishes are also popular for barn conversions in the UK where keeping the heat inside is usually a priority.
 So when you decide upon an exterior scheme for your house, particularly if you are in a very hot climate, this is certainly a consideration.